Ashu-hub/All-About-Java/InterviewQuestionsJava-Main.md

 **5A	Why non-static variables are not allowed inside static block? **

 		Non static variables are associated with Instance/Object of a class.
 We can create multile objects by assinging different values  to that non-static variables.
-		So Diff objects may have different values of the same varable.
+		So Diff objects may have different values of the same variable.
 When there is a call from static method, there is a ambiguity for the complier to understand what value of the non-static variable should be called upon.
 		In order to avoid ambiguity, the java compiler throws a compile time error.
 		[Ref](https://www.geeksforgeeks.org/why-non-static-variable-cannot-be-referenced-from-a-static-method-in-java/)